Sharing is caring!

 - Preheat the oven to 375 F

-- Add the eggs one at a time, beating after each addition.
+- Stir in the eggs one at a time, scraping the bowl after each addition.

-- Sift together the flour, oats, coconut, baking soda, baking powder, and salt in a bowl.
+- Sift together the flour, oats, coconut, baking soda, baking powder, and salt in a smaller bowl.

 - Slowly add the dry ingredients to the wet, mixing until just incorporated.

-- Drop by rounded tablespoons onto a cookie sheet lined with parchment paper.
+- Use a small cookie scoop to drop rounded tablespoons onto a cookie sheet lined with parchment paper.

 - Bake cookies for 8-10 minutes until the edges are lightly browned.